alecmaly/blog/_posts/2022/2022-05-13-Abusing-SharePoint-and-OneDrive-Permissions-with-PowerApps-and-Flow.md

 > - The site enumeration part of this POC leverages the SharePoint search API and does NOT paginate results.
 To find all sites, this section should be modified.
 > - An action can be appended to the end of the workflow to output all sites that you have been granted permissions to, perhaps by `SharePoint | Create Action` in a public SharePoint list (don't forget to disable indexing so it won't be found through SharePoint search), Email `Outlook | Send an Email`, or other similar methods.

 As mentioned above, I have posted a [YouTube POC](https://youtu.be/xXqFhN4wyGY).

-The .zip file attached is a flow that can be imported for your testing convenience.

-My decision to update the attacker parameter in the workflow instead of passing it as a parameter in the PowerApp is in case part of the social engineering results in granting Edit access to the app, at least the victim would not see a hardcoded parameter.
-Either way, the details can be updated for each use case.
+The POC in the video is a bit different than the one shown below, so keep that in mind if you try this yourself.

 ### Steps